Spain and Portugal SEPTEMBER 2027

 We finish today’s ride with a group photo under the towering aqueduct in the town centre.
 The aqueduct of Segovia is one of the best preserved (elevated) Roman structures and makes the perfect backdrop to our home for the next 3 nights.

-/ Meals: Dinner included
+/ Meals: Welcome Dinner

 / Accommodation: Hotel San Antonio el Real - Segovia (Spain)

-Day 2, Sunday 21 September
+Day 2, Sunday 12 September

-La Vuelta – here we come!!
+La Vuelta - here we come!

 Traditionally the Sierra de Guadarrama Mountain range plays host to the penultimate stages of La Vuelta Espana.
 Climbs, such as, Navafria, Cotos and Navacerrada are written in Vuelta folklore.
 The Navacerrada ski station (1800m) is the altitude training base for Spanish pro-outfit Movistar.